Behind the Leaf

 ladybird mating

 Ladybird mating is interesting.
 The male can stay on the female for several hours.
 This is not because mating lasts that long.
 It is to ensure his genes get passed on.
-Ladybirds in general are easy to photograph, they don’t move too far or too fast.
+Ladybirds, in general, are easy to photograph; they don’t move too far or too fast.
 At least not when I have attempted to photograph them.
-They tend to not move at all when mating.
+They tend not to move at all when mating.
 Making this the perfect time to capture some interesting shots.

-Having done some research, it appears that there are times when a male will in fact accidentally mount another male, awkward, but they simply scurry away.
+Having done some research, it appears that there are times when a male will, in fact, accidentally mount another male, awkward, but they simply scurry away.

 insects mating

-Damselflies are one of the hardest insects, I’ve found, to photograph while mating.
+Damselflies are one of the hardest insects I’ve found to photograph while mating.
 They don’t stay still.
-As soon as they’re spooked they’re gone.
+As soon as they’re spooked, they’re gone.
 This is one of the first times I have managed to capture them mating.

 Soldier beetles are a beautiful colour.
 One of my favourite ways to photograph them is perched at the edge of a leaf or stem, like a sentry.
 However, here I was able to capture them mating, another first for me.